 Fifth Street Ministries (Statesville NC, phone 704) 872-4045) offers a few different assistance programs, mostly for the working poor and homeless.

 Statesville Salvation Army provides financial assistance as well as spiritual guidance.
-The nonprofit agency can provided limited help with medical costs, hospital bills and transportation services, utility help, weekly character-building classes and Summer Day Camp for children.
-The agency also assists with providing holiday gifts and food for families at Christmas, disaster aid, clothing, furniture, household items, fans during summer months, school supplies and financial assistance with paying expenses such as rent, utilities, prescription medications, food and transportation.
-Dial (704) 872-5623.
+The nonprofit agency can provide limited help with medical costs, hospital bills and transportation services, utility help, weekly character-building classes and Summer Day Camp for children.
+The agency also assists with providing holiday gifts and free food for families at Christmas.

 The local community action agency of Iredell County is I Care, Inc. Phone (704) 871-1299.
 They offer assistance in the form of case management.
 The staff work with low-income adult individuals and families, and they are aided in becoming self-sufficient.

 In addition to guidance and counseling, the non-profit may occasionally have financial assistance with bills and rent, and that may be provided.
 In addition they provide support in the areas of financial management, debt reduction, job readiness, education, employment and housing is available.

 Another focus of I-Care is on assisting the elderly in Statesville and the county.
 The organization works with agency on aging centers to meet this goal, and they can provide free food, meals, adult day services and other support to senior citizens.
 Find additional information on I Care assistance programs.